Groundwater in England and Wales

-Groundwater provides approximately a third of public water supply in England, and makes an important contribution in Wales and Scotland.
+Groundwater provides approximately a third of public water supply in England, and makes an important contribution in Wales.

 Figure 1 Water company areas in England and Wales.
 BGS © UKRI.